JCesarCM93/DoItPicBoot/appLoader/README.md

 - development
 - The tool supports full duplex asynchronous serial communications from 50bps to 2Mbps baud, including custom non-standard baud rates.

-## Setting the Baud Rate and Connecting.
+## Setting the Baud Rate and Connecting
 - Plug one end of the USB cable into Board and plug the other end into a USB port on your PC
 - change to desired custom baud rate for the serial port.
 - Use the COM Port Number drop down list to select the serial port of board.